Evaluation for Venous Insufficiency

-The first step in venous insufficiency treatments in Grand Junction, is evaluation.
-Venous insufficiency evaluation begins with a diagnostic ultrasound study, also referred to as a “mapping”.
+The first step in your venous insufficiency treatment is evaluation.
+Venous insufficiency evaluation begins with a diagnostic ultrasound study, also referred to as a “mapping.”
 Mapping uses sound waves to view the veins in your legs.
 Vincent Vein Center uses a very thorough ultrasound exam system, which includes recording multiple ultrasound images.
 Images of the deep veins as well as the superficial veins are taken, which helps us assess the direction of blood flow in your veins.
 A thorough medical history and physical examination is also a part of the evaluation.
 Information collected from this evaluation is used to determine an individualized treatment plan customized for each patient.